templates

 What’s next?

-Variadic templates, particularly fold expressions, enable it to write concise expressions for repeated operations.
+Variadic templates, mainly fold expressions, enable concise expressions to be written for repeated operations.
 Learn more about it in my next post.

 Thanks, in particular, to Jon Hess, Lakshman, Christian Wittenhorst, Sherhy Pyton, Dendi Suhubdy, Sudhakar Belagurusamy, Richard Sargeant, Rusty Fleming, John Nebel, Mipko, Alicja Kaminska, Slavko Radman, and David Poole.